oliver-kriska/expert/pages/installation.md

 Click on the extensions button on the sidebar, then search for `lexical`, then click `install`.
-By default, the extension will automatically download the latest version of Lexical.
+By default, the extension will automatically download the latest version of Expert.
+Expert is derived from the Lexical codebase, but the extension will install the new Expert executable.

 To change to a local executable, go to `Settings -> Extensions -> Lexical` and type `/my/home/projects/expert/apps/expert/burrito_out/expert_linux_amd64` into the text box in